saikatb/Stock_Market_Analysis/Stock_Market_Analysis_20Feb_2018.md

 end = datetime.now()
 start = datetime(end.year-1,end.month,end.day)
 ```
+**Creating DataFrame:**

+The Adj Close prices of the stocks in the portfolio have been extracted from yahoo finance using pandas datareader 0.5.0

 ```python
 for x in stocks_tech_list:
     globals()[x] = wb.DataReader(x,'yahoo',start,end)
 ```
+**Combined Dataframe:**

+A combined dataframe has been created by clubbing the Adj Close pirces of all the stocks in the portfolio

 ```python
 combine_close = pd.concat([FB['Adj Close'],GOOG['Adj Close'],TWTR['Adj Close'],AAPL['Adj Close'],MSFT['Adj Close'],IBM['Adj Close'],AMZN['Adj Close']],axis=1)